Testing the doctrines and teachings of Christian groups and individuals

 Whom should you investigate?

 The link below will take you to information about the details of a background check.
 But before I close this article, I would like to be more specific about who should be investigated.
 The quick answer is everyone.
 Everyone is a lot; I know.
-But we really need to be thorough and make sure our sources are good.
+But we really need to be thorough and make sure that the sources that we turn to for biblical instruction are biblically sound.
 And even after we determine that a source is trustworthy, we should always remain discerning when we listen.
 Teachers have been known to move into less biblical positions over time and even trustworthy teachers miss the mark sometimes.

 If you have never checked out the teachers you have now, you might benefit by doing so.
 Unfortunately, some Christians are following teachers who have unbiblical teachings.
-They of course don’t realize it or they would stop.
-If there is any possibility this could apply to you, I recommend that you test your teachers even if that means your own pastor, church, or favorite TV preacher.
-Hopefully, you will find that they are faithful to the scriptures.
-Moving out from here I would recommend qualifying any other source you may be relying on for the truth about God and his word including authors, those who give messages on YouTube and via podcasts, Christian sects, and TV preachers.
+They of course don’t realize it; or they would stop, hopefully.
+If there is any possibility this could apply to you, I recommend that you test your teachers even if that means your own pastor and church.
+Hopefully, you will find that they are faithful to the Scriptures.
+Moving out from here I would recommend qualifying any other source you may be relying on for the truth about God and His word including authors, those who give messages on YouTube and via podcasts, Christian sects or movements, and TV preachers.
 Wearing a Christian label does not mean the teachings are solidly biblical.
 Don’t forget to include me on that list.
 I do share doctrinal beliefs and Christian standards and practices on my site.
-Test them all by the scriptures.
+Test them all by the Scriptures.

 To read more please see part two: Background Checks – The Details